Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Another sufficient condition for the existence of transverse invariant measures

 \subsection{Proof of Theorem \ref{matsumotocbrvar}}

 The first step in the proof of Theorem \ref{matsumotocbrvar} is to reduce the theorem to the case of ergodic $\phi^u$-harmonic measures.
 To do so, we use our ergodic decomposition theorem.

-Now, let $m$ be an ergodic $\phi^u$-harmonic measure such that there exists a saturated Borel set $\X$ with positive measure such that the characteristic class of every leaf of $\X$ is not singular with respect to the visibility class.
+Now, let $m$ be an ergodic $\phi^u$-harmonic measure such that there exists a saturated Borel set $\X$ with positive measure such that the characteristic measure class of every leaf of $\X$ is not singular with respect to the visibility class.
 By ergodicity, this Borel set is full for $m$.
 Theorem \ref {matsumotocbrvar} is then a consequence of the following proposition as well as of Theorem \ref{mtheoremsugibbsgeodesique}:

-\begin{proposition} Assume that there exists an ergodic $\phi^u$-harmonic measure $m$ such that the characteristic class of $m$-almost every leaf of $\F$ is not singular with respect to the visibility class.
-Then its canonical lift is a Gibbs $s$-state. \end{proposition}
+\begin{proposition} Assume that there exists an ergodic $\phi^u$-harmonic measure $m$ such that the characteristic measure class of $m$-almost every leaf of $\F$ is not singular with respect to the visibility class.
+Then $\mu=s(m)$ is a Gibbs $s$-state. \end{proposition}